rfeinman/detecting-adversarial-samples/README.md

 ## Author Notes

-This code depends on the cleverhans repository; however, some of the attack code is re-implemented here (e.g. the "fgsm" function) with minor modifications.
+This code depends on the cleverhans repository; however, some of the attack code is re-implemented here with minor modifications (e.g. the "fgsm" function).
 When cleverhans 2.0 is released, these modifications will no longer be necessary, and this repository will be updated.